 Metastatic Breast Cancer Awareness Day timeline

-In 2018, 2 million women found out they had breast cancer.
+An estimated two million women find out they have breast cancer.
 It's now the most common cancer in women and the second most common cancer overall.

-A new study from the National Cancer Institute showed metastatic breast cancer cases are on the rise.
-The study found that more than 150,000 women in the U.S. currently had MBC.
+A study from the National Cancer Institute shows that metastatic breast cancer cases are increasing in number, with 150,000 new cases of MBC in the U.S.

-The NIH Revitalization Act of 1993 pushed the National Cancer Institute to do more to address breast cancer and other women's cancers.
-A controlled study in the Northeast looked at risks factors that can contribute to breast cancer cases.
+The National Institute of Health (NIH) Revitalization Act of 1993 pushes the National Cancer Institute to do more to address breast cancer and other “women's cancers,” resulting in controlled studies being done on MBC risks and treatments.

-A West Virginia senator introduced a bill to reward the person who found a cure for cancer.
-The bill also created a commission to research possible cures.
+A West Virginia senator introduces a bill to reward the person who finds a cure for cancer and to create a commission to research possible cures.

 Learn something new

-Start with yourself.
-Commit to learning something new — whether it's by doing online research, volunteering with a local organization, or attending a Metastatic Breast Cancer Day event.
+In being a part of the solution, start with yourself.
+Commit to learning something new — whether by doing online research, volunteering with a local organization, or attending a Metastatic Breast Cancer Day event.

 Contribute to the cure